camizulub/Technical-Assessment/README.md

 **Requirements:**
 - Use LLMs to reason over sentiment and psychology fields.
 - Combine structured and unstructured data to enhance output quality (hybrid system encouraged).
+With price you can build multiple technical indicators for example.
 - Avoid look-ahead bias and overfitting — we will evaluate your system on a future data period.
 - Be creative: showcase your full skillset across LLMs, embeddings, retrieval, and hybrid ML techniques.